 Results and Discussion

-Note: * - Reliability compared to the control group
+Note: * - p<0.05 differences are significant compared to the control group

-(*) – Reliability compared with the period before surgery
+(*) –p<0.05 differences are significant compared with the period before surgery

 Therefore, when conducting bilateral electrical stimulation of the ovaries in our studies, the critical level of the follicular reserve neither reached and nor did it go beyond the population fluctuations of 0.9-2.5 ng/ml, despite a slightly higher result relative to the value of the control group.

 Use of bilateral electrical stimulation of the ovaries in polycystic ovary syndrome in the treatment of women is not accompanied by a pronounced reduction in the follicular reserve.

 Authorship: A.O.A., N.T.D. equally contributed to the study and preparation of manuscript